 Managers: Shiman Wu (Kinectrics) and Kota Kawai (MRI)

 The final disposal of radioactive wastes is a big concern for long term nuclear radioactive waste management.
 In May 2016, the South Australian Nuclear Fuel Cycle Royal Commission considered the potential establishment of a disposal facility for spent fuel and intermediate-level waste.
-Although this did not progress, this panel will consider feasibility in terms of national view, international law, safeguards, public concern etc. This panel session would open a door to think about international cooperation in the field of waste management and also the clarification of the pros and cons of regional and international repository.
+Although this did not progress, this panel will consider feasibility in terms of national view, international law, safeguards, public concern etc. This panel session would open a door to think about international cooperation in the field of waste management and also the clarification of the pros and cons of regional and international repositories.

 Sustainable and Ethical Uranium Mining